-- Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company: https://paramountcables.com/updates/ - Provide the executive summary along with web-link(s) of Impact Assessment of CSR Projects carried out in pursuance of subrule (3) of rule 8, if applicable.: Not Applicable during the year under review. - Average net profit of the company as per section 135(5): ₹ 197.1 million 5. - Two percent of average net profit of the company as per section 135(5): ₹ 3.9 million - c) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: NIL - Amount required to be set-off for the financial year, if any: NIL - Total CSR obligation for the financial year [(b)+ (c)- (d)]: ₹ 3.9 million e) - Amount spent on CSR Projects (both Ongoing Project and other than Ongoing Project): ₹ 4.2 million a) - b) Amount spent in Administrative Overheads: Nil - Amount spent on Impact Assessment, if applicable: Nil c) - Total amount spent for the Financial Year (a+b+c): ₹ 4.2 million d) - CSR amount spent or unspent for the financial year:
+- Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company: https://paramountcables.com/updates/ - Provide the executive summary along with web-link(s) of Impact Assessment of CSR Projects carried out in pursuance of subrule (3) of rule 8, if applicable.: Not Applicable during the year under review. - Average net profit of the company as per section 135(5): ₹ 197.1 million 5. - Two percent of average net profit of the company as per section 135(5): ₹ 3.9 million b) - c) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: NIL - Amount required to be set-off for the financial year, if any: NIL - Total CSR obligation for the financial year [(b)+ (c)- (d)]: ₹ 3.9 million e) - Amount spent on CSR Projects (both Ongoing Project and other than Ongoing Project): ₹ 4.2 million 6. a) - b) Amount spent in Administrative Overheads: Nil - Amount spent on Impact Assessment, if applicable: Nil c) - Total amount spent for the Financial Year (a+b+c): ₹ 4.2 million d) - CSR amount spent or unspent for the financial year:

-Total Amount Spent for the Financial Year Amount Unspent (in ₹) Total Amount transferred to Unspent CSR Account as per section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5) (₹ in million) Amount Date of transfer Name of the Fund Amount Date of transfer 4.2 - - - - -
+Total Amount Aı mount Unspent (in ₹) Spent for the Financial Year nnsferred to Unspent per section 135(6) Amount transfer • • (₹ in million) Amount Date of transfer Name of the Fund Amount Date of transfer 4.2 - - - -